Configure forms for attribute editing

 Use Arcade to build calculated expressions based on feature attributes and geometry.
 For example, you can add a calculated expression to a field that stores dates for a bridge inspection schedule.
 When the editor sets the bridge condition field's value to damaged, for example, the expression defined on the inspection date field can automatically schedule the next inspection to take place in a week's time by populating the bridge inspection field with that date.

 Calculated expressions are dynamic, meaning they automatically update the form as information changes.
 As a result, editors can see the updated calculation before submitting the form.
-Because the value in the calculated expression field is populated by the expression, editors cannot type a value for that field in the form.
+Because the value in the calculated expression field is populated by the expression, editors cannot provide a value for that field on the form.

 To create a calculated expression, complete the following steps: